wwwzrb/LigBee-Review/README.md

 - Pieter Robyns [gr-lora](https://github.com/rpp0/gr-lora) [python-loranode](https://github.com/rpp0/python-loranode)
 - Matt Knight [gr-lora](https://github.com/BastilleResearch/gr-lora)

-Very grateful to the authors of the above repo!
+Very grateful to the authors of the above repos!
 Thanks for their great efforts to reverse engineering LoRa and develop effective tools to manipulate COTS LoRa.

 We also thank the technique supporters from Silicon Labs, who provide valuable suggestions to our COTS implementation.